ruige11111/learngit/readme.txt

-git is good
+git is very good
-git yeal
+git yeal you you you